Telephone numbers in Bulgaria: Fixed-line numbers

 The first digit also shows if a particular subscriber number is operated by BTC or another operator.

 The area codes are always cited with the trunk code.
-When dialing all subscriber numbers must be prefixed with trunk and area code except short codes (see below).
+When dialing, all subscriber numbers must be prefixed with trunk and area code except short codes.
 Numbers starting with 700, 800 and 90x as well as mobile ones are prefixed by '0' only.
-However, when dialing from abroad, the trunk code '0' must be replaced with the country code '+359'.
+When dialing from abroad, the trunk code 0 is replaced with the country code 359.